mattdeloia/CATTConV/README.md

   - Identify personality traits that are common among Northrop Grumman’s Cybersecurity Professionals
-  - Determine raw score distributions or density functions of 17 select personality dimensions; understand variability among those in cybersecurity work roles
+  - Determine raw score distributions and density functions for 17 personality dimensions; understand variability among cybersecurity workers
-  - Verify factor analysis of 17 measures (degree individual questions are measuring the intended personality trait)
+  - Verify factor analysis for 17 personality measures (i.e. degree individual questions are measuring the intended personality trait)
-  - Identify potential components (personality traits) to a predictive model of latent talent for cybersecurity work roles
+  - Identify potential components (personality traits) for a predictive model of latent talent for cybersecurity work roles
-  - Collect respondent feedback on the personality questionnaire
+  - Refine on the personality questionnaire

 ##### Results and analysis from this data collection will also assist Northrop Grumman Project Work in support of Army Research and the Army Cyber Proponent.